-One of the parameters of the SSFA (the W parameter) measures delinquency of the underlying exposures.
+Parameter W of the SSFA measures delinquency of the underlying exposures.
 The US capital rule would not require additional capital under the SSFA if a loan underlying a securitisation structure experiences a payment deferral not related to credit risk, and such deferral is permitted under the loan documentation.
 The intent of this aspect of the rule is to keep banking organisations from being subject to higher capital charges for securitisations of student loans and credit cards that offer certain payment and interest rate incentives - eg no payments of principal and interest for the first 12 months following a purchase.